FormularSumo/formularsumo.co.uk/blog/2025/transport-should-be-for-the-public/transport-should-be-for-the-public.md

 I truly hope and believe that the UK can return to the forefront of public, and active, transport.
 It won't be easy to change generations-long habits and development patterns, but bit by bit I think it will be possible.
 And I hope that more people and especially politicians can come to the same understanding that I've reached; that I'm happy, healthier, and better-off economically and socially living car-free and above-all in walkable, cyclable and transport-friendly neighbourhoods, and plan to keep doing so for as long as I can.

+## Appendix: further resources

+If you'd like to find out more information about the issues and topics I've talked about here then I'd highly recommend Jeff Speck's book Walkable Cities, and [NotJustBikes](notjustbikes.com) Youtube channel and podcast.
+And if you'd like to get more directly involved, I'll point you in the direction of the [Campaign for Better Transport](https://bettertransport.org.uk/) UK charity, and the [Strong Towns](https://www.strongtowns.org/) US charity, both of which do great work to build more resilient, walkable and transport-friendly places.

 # Planning

 ## When private road vehicles do make sense